 Pinarello isn't aiming for the bikepacking adventure market with its new Grevil.
 The stiff frame with its aerodynamic tube sections and large ratio gearing are aimed purely at maximum velocity, making it a surprisingly fast gravel-bashing speed machine.
 There are compromises beyond the high price tag, however.

-You can also check out a roundup of 22 of the best gravel and adventure machines from our friends at road.cc if you want yet more bikes to choose from.
+You can also check out a roundup of the best gravel and adventure machines from our friends at road.cc if you want yet more bikes to choose from.

 You might also like: